xiao-zhengyang/EECE5260/README.md

 ---

 ### 🧩 Use GraphRAG
-**GraphRAG** is an advanced framework designed to enhance LLM performance in domain-specific knowledge synthesis.
-It supports **global, local, and DRIFT** query modes for flexible and context-rich question answering.

-#### Example Workflow

 GraphRAG is an advanced retrieval-augmented generation (RAG) system that reads text and organizes it into knowledge graphs for better AI information retrieval.